vitessio/website/content/en/docs/16.0/reference/vreplication/vreplication.md

 VReplication is a core component of Vitess that can be used to compose many features.
 It can be used for the following use cases:

-* **Resharding**: Legacy workflows of vertical and horizontal resharding.
-  New workflows of resharding from an unsharded to a sharded keyspace and vice-versa.
-Resharding from an unsharded to an unsharded keyspace using a different vindex than the source keyspace.
+* **Resharding**: Use workflows to reshard, for example, from an unsharded to a sharded keyspace and vice-versa, or between unsharded keyspaces using different vindexes.
 * **Materialized Views**: You can specify a materialization rule that creates a view of the source table into a target keyspace.
 This materialization can use a different primary vindex than the source.
 It can also materialize